bparanj/crystal/electronics/zettel/zener.md

  Think of a zener diode as a pressure relief valve in a plumbing system.
 Just as the valve opens to release excess pressure and maintain a constant pressure in the pipes, a zener diode "opens" to allow current flow and maintain a constant voltage in a circuit.

-Example: To demonstrate this principle, one can connect a zener diode in reverse bias to a variable power supply.
+To demonstrate this principle, one can connect a zener diode in reverse bias to a variable power supply.
 As the voltage increases, the current through the diode remains negligible until the zener voltage is reached.
 Beyond this point, the voltage across the diode remains constant while the current increases, effectively "clamping" the voltage.

 2. How does the zener effect contribute to the operation of a zener diode?